 Nevertheless, tax practitioners will still encounter schemes which were set up years ago.
 The guidance notes on historical schemes provide some background information on how the schemes worked and what their current status is.

 This note examines two schemes which sought to give away an interest in the family home while remaining in occupation of it.
 They made use of the fact that it is possible to have a number of distinct legal interests in one physical property.
-The client would give away an interest in their home, reducing the value in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.